IBM/watsonx-prompt-lab/docs/lab-1/README.md

 ### 1.10 Add a repetition penalty

-Sometimes, you will see text being repeated over and over:
+Sometimes, you will see text being repeated over and over.
+For example, using the `flan-ul2-20b` model:

+`List ideas to advertise my own successful, coffee shop business:`

 ![img.png](../images/lab1/1.12-repetitive.png)